Elon Musk’s positive and negative tests for coronavirus create a quandary for SpaceX

-Speaking at a news conference here, NASA administrator Jim Bridenstine said Friday morning that it was NASA policy that anyone who tests positive must isolate and quarantine, and he said it was unclear whether it would have any effect on the launch.
+Speaking at a news conference here, NASA Administrator Jim Bridenstine said Friday morning that it was NASA policy that anyone who tests positive must isolate and quarantine, and he said it was unclear whether it would have any effect on the launch.
 Musk was not at the Kennedy Space Center here on Friday, though he was expected to be in the company’s control center for the launch on Saturday, as he has been for previous launches.

-The astronauts have been in strict quarantine for about three weeks, and NASA has repeatedly said it was taking steps to ensure they remained healthy.
+The astronauts have been in strict quarantine for about three weeks, and NASA has repeatedly said it was taking steps to ensure they remain healthy.

 Elon Musk, who has cold symptoms, says his coronavirus tests are inconclusive: ‘Something extremely bogus is going on’